 Part Three: From Ted’s Typewriter to Today’s Tech – The Story Behind Prime Time

 The first part of this series started with a beeper … a little plastic device that buzzed on your hip and meant you were expected to respond.
-The second part picked up with burned CDs and mixed tapes… hours spent curating the perfect mix to share with your best friend.
-Both stories were sparked by a Monday morning conversation with my son and his friends, who couldn’t believe how much effort went into “old school” connection compared to today’s instant everything.
+The second part picked up with burned CDs and mixed tapes — hours spent curating the perfect mix to share with your best friend.

 Ted’s Typewriter

-When I bought Prime Time six years ago, I stepped into an agency with deep roots in traditional media.
+When I bought Prime Time almost seven years ago, I stepped into an agency with deep roots in traditional media.
 One of my mentors, Ted Riemann, had built it that way.
 To this day, Ted doesn’t own a computer.
 He uses a typewriter.
 No email, no digital dashboards.
 And yet, he taught me some of the most important lessons I’ve ever learned about marketing.

 Adding the New School